ReboundCheats/lua-documentation/README.md

 -- time the toggle is on.
 void add_toggle_function(submenu, name, feature)

--- Registers a function to be called every time rebound -- receives a script event.
+-- Registers a function to be called every time MENU_NAME -- receives a script event.
 --
 -- Return false to deny the event, return true to let it through.